This information explains how you can manage your cold symptoms.

 - Mild body aches

 It can be hard to tell the difference between having a cold and having the flu because the symptoms are similar.

 Common symptoms of the flu include a high fever, cough, and headache or body aches.
 Having the flu doesn’t always cause a sore throat and a runny nose.
 Symptoms of the flu can also start quickly, while cold symptoms begin more slowly.

-If you think you have the flu, see your doctor.
+If you think you have the flu, see your healthcare provider.
 They can diagnose the flu and prescribe you antiviral medications to help.Back to top

 Since most colds are caused by a virus, taking antibiotics won’t help you feel better.
 Antibiotics only treat infections that are caused by bacteria such as strep throat or whooping cough.